macaroni-os/macaroni-site/site/content/docs/getting-started.md

 +-----------+---------------------+-----------------------------------------------------------------------+
 ```

-An hook is callable with the `hook` subcommand:
+A hook is callable with the `hook` subcommand:

 ```shell
 $> whip hook gtk.gtk_update_icons gtk.glib_update_schemas